HTTP Server CLI — Response

 **Description:**

-Renders a view and appends it to the response body.
+Renders a project view through the built-in `View` response resource and appends it to the

 **Parameters:**